reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 [Storing information from previous renders](/reference/react/useState#storing-information-from-previous-renders) like this can be hard to understand, but it’s better than updating the same state in an Effect.
 In the above example, `setSelection` is called directly during a render.
 React will re-render the `List` *immediately* after it exits with a `return` statement.
 React has not rendered the `List` children or updated the DOM yet, so this lets the `List` children skip rendering the stale `selection` value.

 When you update a Component during rendering, React throws away the returned JSX and immediately retries rendering.
-To avoid very slow cascading retries, React only lets you update the *same* component's state during a render.
-If you update another component's state during a render, you'll see an error.
+To avoid very slow cascading retries, React only lets you update the *same* Component's state during a render.
+If you update another Component's state during a render, you'll see an error.
 A condition like `items !== prevItems` is necessary to avoid loops.
 You may adjust state like this, but any other side effects (like changing the DOM or setting timeouts) should stay in event handlers or Effects to [keep Components pure.](/learn/keeping-components-pure)

 **Although this pattern is more efficient than an Effect, most Components shouldn't need it either.** No matter how you do it, adjusting state based on props or other state makes your data flow more difficult to understand and debug.
 Always check whether you can [reset all state with a key](#resetting-all-state-when-a-prop-changes) or [calculate everything during rendering](#updating-state-based-on-props-or-state) instead.
 For example, instead of storing (and resetting) the selected *item*, you can store the selected *item ID:*